 - in other cases specified by labour laws.

-If an employer is not satisfied with the performance of an employee during the trial period, he may dismiss the employee from work before the expiry of the trial period by giving the employee 3 business days written notice, without paying him a severance pay.
+Suppose an employer is not satisfied with an employee’s performance during the trial period.
+In that case, he may dismiss the employee from work before the expiry of the trial period by giving the employee three business days written notice without paying them severance pay.

 The minimum annual holiday is normally a period of 28 calendar days.
-35- days holiday are granted to certain groups of employees (under 18 years of age, single parents, disabled persons, etc.) Annual leave may not be shortened for part-time employees.
-The holiday for part time employees is calculated proportionally to how much they work, however annual holiday may not be shortened for part-time employees and must last at least 28 calendar days.
+35- days holidays are granted to certain employees (under 18 years of age, single parents, disabled persons, etc.) Annual leave may not be shortened for part-time employees.
+The holiday for part-time employees is calculated proportionally to how much they work.
+However, the annual holiday may not be shortened for part-time employees and must last at least 28 calendar days.

-Women are entitled to maternity leave of 70 calendar days before child birth and 56 calendar days after child birth (in the event of complications or the birth of two or more children – 70 calendar days).
-This leave is added up and granted to the woman as a single period, regardless of the days used prior to the birth.
+Women are entitled to maternity leave of 70 calendar days before birth and 56 calendar days after birth (in the event of complications or the birth of two or more children – 70 calendar days).
+This leave is added up and granted to the woman as a single period, regardless of the days used before the birth.

-The amount of maternity pay is calculated on the basis of the employee’s income received within 12 calendar months prior to the month leave began.
-Where more than one child is born, the amount of maternity allowance shall be paid for additional 14 days.
+The amount of maternity pay is calculated based on the employee’s income received within 12 calendar months before the month’s leave began.
+Where more than one child is born, the maternity allowance shall be paid for additional 14 days.

 An employer may request an applicant to undergo a health examination.
-Disabled persons as well as ill persons in the meaning of Lithuanian labor laws enjoy wider protection in the employment relations.
+Disabled persons and ill persons, in the meaning of Lithuanian labor laws, enjoy wider protection in employment relations.

-In all cases the termination of an employment contract must comply with the terms of the contract.
-In most cases, there are certain minimum steps which must be followed before termination to avoid the termination amounting to an unfair dismissal.
-An employer must be able to demonstrate a “potentially fair”reason for dismissal.
+In all cases, the termination of an employment contract must comply with the terms of the contract.
+In most cases, certain minimum steps must be followed before termination to avoid the termination amounting to unfair dismissal.
+An employer must be able to demonstrate a “potentially fair” reason for dismissal.

 An employment contract will expire:

-- upon the liquidation of an employer without legal successor; and
+- upon the liquidation of an employer without a legal successor; and

-- upon the death of an employee.
-For every type of termination the procedural requirements differs.
+- the death of an employee.
+For every type of termination, the procedural requirements differ.

 An employment contract must be terminated without notice in the following circumstances:

-- upon an effective court decision, or when a court judgement impose a custodial sentence on the employee, which prevents him from continuing his work;
+- Upon an effective court decision, or when a court judgment imposes a custodial sentence on the employee, which prevents him from continuing his work;

 - when an employee is deprived of special rights to perform certain work in accordance with the procedure prescribed by laws;